Repeat medication - Patient Information

 What is a repeat medicine?

-This is a medicine you have been taking long enough for you, & the clinician who prescribed it for you, to know it is making you feel better.
-The clinician then marks it as a repeat medicine on your electronic record so you can get more without needing an appointment.
-The usual supply is 1 month (although this may vary).
+A medicine you have been taking for long enough for you & the prescribing clinician to know it is making you feel better.
+The clinician then marks it as a repeat medicine on our system so you can get more without speaking to them.
+Usual supply is 1 month (varies at clinician’s discretion).

 Birthday Month reviews

-Failure to attend for your birthday month review with the nurse may lead to your repeat medications being postponed or quantities reduced.
-Only repeat medications that have had the annual “authorisation” can be ordered routinely by the patient.
+Failure to attend for your birthday month review may lead to your repeat medications being postponed.

 Annual medication reviews

-People with long-term conditions not listed above, or on long term medication for other reasons, can see their Medication Review due dates on their prescription (your pharmacist should share this with you) & in the NHS App.
-Please book a Medication Review appointment annually, even if you are feeling well & settled on your medication.
-Contact us via the online form at least 10d before your medication runs out, to arrange your medication review.
+For people with long-term conditions not mentioned above, or on other long term medication, you can see medication review due dates on your prescription & in NHS App.
+Please book a medication review annually, even if you are well & settled on your medication.
+Contact us at least 10d before your medication runs out to arrange it.

 At the appointment, you will discuss with the clinician how you have been feeling, and any other medication issues.
-If the medicine has not been making you feel better, or if things have changed, then the clinician may suggest changing the dose, or an alternative.
+If the medicine has not been making you feel better, or if other things have changed, then clinician may suggest changing the amount, or an alternative.

 It is not always appropriate to put a medicine on repeat prescription.
 This may occur: